 Let’s look at the highest percentage No-Gi BJJ chokes to increase your submission rate without the Gi.

 Rear Naked Choke

-The rear naked choke is the choke you see in movies that instantly puts people to sleep.
+The Rear Naked Choke is the choke you see in movies that instantly puts people to sleep.
 While it is effective things do not work like that in real life, especially against a resisting opponent.
-You need to be in a perfect back position in order to get a rear naked choke.
-The main control points are having two hooks that control the opponent’s hips, as well las as tight seatbelts grip.
+You need to be in a perfect back position in order to get a Rear Naked Choke.
+The main control points are having two hooks that control the opponent’s hips, as well as a tight Seat Belt grip.
 The next thing to consider is your head.
 It has to be over the opponent’s shoulder and next to their ear as much as possible.

 The front headlock position is one that Brazilian Jiu-Jitsu borrowed from wrestling.
 In No-Gi BJJ, when Gi grips are not a factor, it is a great position to be in.
 It is attainable from the first contact and can take a fight from standing all the way to a submission very easily.
 The guillotine is almost a given submission from this position.

 There are plenty of Guillotine choke variations available out there, but only a couple are used on a regular basis.
 The arm-in guillotine and the Marcelotine or high elbow guillotine are the most effective variations of the choke out there.
 For a guillotine, you need your forearm (near your wrist) under the opponent’s neck.
 The other arm grips either directly on the other side (Marcelotine) or under the opposite side arm (arm-in guillotine).
 From there, it’s BJJ basics for the finish – elbows in, crunch to the side and twist.
 The guillotine is one of those slow chokes, where you need to count at least to ten before considering letting go or re-adjusting. it also has the added benefit of being either blood or an air choke.